Discreet Confidential Consultation (213) 374-3952

 So, this could be a complete defense to the crime.
 Of course, the prosecutors and police know this, so how they try to get around it is they're going to find evidence on cell phones and computers that show the defendant knew the person was under the age of 18.
 Of course, they're going to ask the alleged victim whether they told the defendant they were younger than 18.
 They're going to ask the defendant.

-So, the bottom line is, before you speak to the police about anything related to this type of offense, you want to get to an attorney immediately.
+So, the bottom line is that before you speak to the police about anything related to this type of offense, it's crucial to seek legal counsel immediately.
 Say nothing to the police and let the attorney guide you through and walk you through prosecution in Los Angeles for Penal Code Section 261.5, unlawful sex with a minor — statutory rape.

 About the Author